Jacksonville, Florida, USA

 First Coast Flyer

-Opened 2015, the First Coast Flyer consists of three arterial bus rapid transit services that serve the city of Jacksonville, Florida and the surrounding suburbs.
+Opened 2015, the First Coast Flyer consists of four rapid bus services that serve the city of Jacksonville, Florida and the surrounding suburbs.

 Green Line

-The Green Line of the First Coast Flyer is a 15.1 km arterial bus rapid transit service on a North-South alignment.
+The Green Line of the First Coast Flyer is an rapid bus service on a North-South alignment.
 It runs from the Jacksonville Regional Transportation Center at LaVilla in the south to Armsdale Park-n-Ride in the north, serving 16 stations.
-Service may be interlined with the Blue Line at LaVilla.

 The Green Line was opened in December 2015.
 The Green Line is operated by the JTA.